-- (c) Under no circumstances may a Landlord raise the rent of a Covered Unit by more than ten (10) percent within a Rental Year.
-Any rent increases available to a Landlord in excess of ten (10) percent must be banked for use in a subsequent Rental Year. - (d) Before increasing the rent of a Covered Unit, a Landlord must send a signed document to the Tenant(s) no fewer than seventy-five (75) days before the effective date of the rent increase.
-This document must include the date on which the Tenancy began, the date on which the rent will be increased, and the appropriate justifications for such a rent increase as defined in Section 6-234(b) above.
-Failure to provide such documentation shall be considered a violation of this Article. - (e) A Tenant who receives notice of a rent increase that they believe does not conform with this Section may file an appeal of said rent increase with the Rent Board.
+- (d) Before increasing the rent of a Covered Unit, a Landlord must send a signed document to the Tenant(s) no fewer than ninety (90) days before the effective date of the rent increase.
+This document must include the date on which the Tenancy began, the date on which the rent will be increased, the amount of the increase, any remaining Banked Rent that has not been included in the Rent increase, and the appropriate justifications for such a rent increase as defined in Section 6-234(b) above.
+Failure to provide such documentation shall be considered a violation of this Article, and any notice not containing all such documentation shall be void. - (e) Tenants, individually or collectively, who receive notice of a rent increase that they believe does not conform with this Section may file a complaint with the Housing Safety office.
+The Housing Safety office shall promptly investigate such complaint and take appropriate action.
+If, within fourteen (14) days of filing such a complaint, the notice is not rescinded by the Landlord, an appeal of said rent increase may be filed with the Rent Board.
 Upon receipt of the appeal, the Rent Board shall schedule a public hearing to be held no more than twenty-one (21) days after the filing of the completed appeal application.
-At the public hearing, the Board will consider the rent charged under the existing Rental Agreement, the amount of the proposed new rent, and the factors which may or may not allow such an increase in accordance with this Article.
+At the public hearing, the Board will consider de novo the rent charged under the existing Rental Agreement, the amount of the proposed new rent, and the factors which may or may not allow such an increase in accordance with this Article.
 Upon consideration of such evidence, the Board will render a decision as to whether the increased rent is allowable.
-If such an increase is more than is allowed by this Article, the Board may impose such fines as are allowed by this Article.
-(By Referendum, 11-3-2020)
+An increase determined by the Board to be more than is allowed by this Article shall be considered a violation and the Board may determine the appropriate penalty for any such violation in a manner consistent with the provisions of this Code.
+Multiple tenants collectively alleging the same or similar violations against a single Landlord, including but not limited to a Tenants Union or members of or participants in a Tenants Union, may file their complaints or appeals collectively as a single document, and the Rent Board shall hear all such matters together as a single complaint or appeal; but notwithstanding such consolidated hearing the Rent Board may elect to issue separate decisions. - f) A landlord who is not in substantial compliance with any provision of this chapter, including but not limited to the Rent Stabilization Ordinance, may not demand, accept or retain any rent increase otherwise permitted by this section or any other provision of this Code or Maine statute.